BonwooKoo/Auto_MAPS/README.md

 * tigris - version 1.0

 ## Step 2: Downloading Street View Images (Python)

+> ***NOTE: If you do not have required packages (e.g., Tensorflow) installed, using Google Colab or other similar services is recommended.
+[See the Google Colab notebook for an example](https://colab.research.google.com/drive/1_yiTDSLqwJfdvHRXvVWHrsv-_LLRlXFh?usp=sharing).***

-Step 2 uses the script in **auto_audit** folder and is based on Python language.
+Step 2 uses **auto_audit.py** in Step2 folder and is based on Python language.
 After Step 1, you will have saved a CSV file.
 This CSV file is used as an input to Step 2 and 3.
+If you are using Google Colab or other similar services, upload the CSV file to your storage.

 See below for an example code:
 ```